Luxgen S5

-The Luxgen S5, or previously known as the Luxgen5 Sedan, is a 5-seater compact sedan car produced by the Taiwanese car company Luxgen.
+The Luxgen S5, formerly known as the Luxgen5 Sedan, is a 5-seater compact sedan produced by the Taiwanese car company Luxgen.

 Overview

-The model is the first car developed entirely in Taiwan.
-It was styled by the HAITEC Design Center led by James C. Shyr.
+The S5 is the first car developed entirely in Taiwan.
+It was styled by the Hua-chuang Automobile Information Technical Center (HAITEC) and its design center led by James C. Shyr.
 It was unveiled in November 2011 as the electric concept car Neora at the Taipei Auto Show, officially launching in the second quarter of 2012.
 Luxgen5 Sedan is the first sedan of Luxgen series.
 It has a 1.8-liter turbo charged petrol engine or a 2.0-liter 4-cylinder turbo charged petrol engine giving 191 hp hp/28 kgm (2.0 L) and 171 hp hp/27.1 kgm (1.8 L).
 It also has Think+ and Eagle View features for night-vision and 360 degrees vision.
 The starting price is around $23,000.